rjs3c/telemetry-processing/README.md

     * Allows a user (of administrator status) to manage registered users.
 This includes:
         * Changing passwords.
         * Account removal.
-    * NB.
-For a user to classify as an administrator, the 'admin' flag must be set in the telemetry_users table.
+    * NB For a user to classify as an administrator, the 'admin' flag must be set in the telemetry_users table.

 * **Login**
     * Allows registered users to authenticate.